-NERAM is seeking a suitably qualified and motivated arts education professional with a commitment to the development and delivery of quality life-long creative education programs that will inspire and challenge a range of audiences and create opportunities for our community.
-The developed program will have a focus on promoting the role of museums in supporting the educational needs of students, including specific curriculum based programs for local schools.
+NERAM is seeking a dynamic and motivated arts education professional with a commitment to the development and delivery of quality life-long creative education programs that will inspire and challenge a range of audiences and create opportunities for our community.
+NERAM Creative Learning focuses on promoting the role of museums in supporting the educational needs of students, including specific curriculum-based programs for local schools.

 NERAM recognises the importance of internships in enabling students to gain valuable workplace experience and develop industry-specific abilities in a chosen area.
 NERAM values the contribution that interns make to the workplace and provides the opportunity for students to develop personally and professionally in a supportive environment.